Meet the Board

-Before moving to Virgin he held various business improvement positions with BUPA, Barclaycard, Shop Direct and Centrica.
+Before moving to DXC he held various customer experience transformation positions with Virgin, BUPA, Barclaycard, Shop Direct and Centrica.

 Richard lives in the North West with his wife and daughter.
 A keen runner, cyclist and swimmer, he has competed numerous Triathlons while raising money for various charities.

 Johnnie Johnson Developments Ltd